-Tessa obtained her Master of Arts in Counselling Psychology through Yorkville University, and also holds a Bachelor of Arts in Psychology from the University of Alberta.
+Tessa (she/her) obtained her Master of Arts in Counselling Psychology through Yorkville University, and also holds a Bachelor of Arts in Psychology from the University of Alberta.
 Prior to completing her Master’s degree, Tessa worked with people with disabilities for five years.
 She has always been passionate about working with people, and helping them realize their full potential.
 She carries this same passion in her work as a therapist, as she empowers people to achieve wellness in all aspects of their lives.

 Tessa firmly believes every individual is capable of growing, making positive changes, and reaching their full potential.
 She demonstrates a deep sense of compassion and empathy for others, and creates collaborative relationships with her clients in order to help them achieve their goals.